Vision

 Where Spatial Intelligence Is Going

 This page is for technical leads, hiring managers, and anyone thinking seriously about where spatial computing is going.
-It explains what I'm building with Harmony and why it matters at scale.
+It explains what I'm building with Harmony and where the research is headed.

 "Spatial computing will become the primary interface between people and intelligent systems.
 The question is whether those systems will be stateless and siloed — or whether they will perceive, remember, and adapt."